 Almost all behaviors that can become addictive cause the release of the brain chemical dopamine, a feel-good hormone that promotes behaviors that lead to instant gratification.
 This brain chemical is largely responsible for the “high” that a person experiences while engaged in the activity.
 Dopamine creates a strong reward pathway in the brain, making it more difficult or even impossible to stop engaging in the behavior, despite problems in many areas of a person’s life.

 How to tell if you have a behavioral addiction?

 A lot of people engage in behaviors such as gambling, shopping, and playing video games.
 Although they may even enjoy such activities very much, this doesn’t necessarily signal a problematic behavior or an addiction.
 Most people can take part in these behaviors without becoming addicted, but those who are vulnerable can find themselves craving and participating in the activity at unhealthy levels.

 Addiction begins slowly, and it can be extremely difficult to accurately interpret the warning signs (lifestyle and attitude changes) before it’s too late.
+Engaging in online therapy can be a helpful resource for those concerned about potential behavioral addictions, as it offers professional guidance and support in recognizing and addressing these issues.
 A person with a behavioral addiction will constantly seek the rush of endorphins by frequently and repeatedly engaging in the activity and devoting a lot of time to it.
 Behavioral addiction becomes serious if the person can’t control or stop the activity, despite experiencing adverse consequences as a result.